Informfully/Documentation/docs/source/experiment.rst

 ----------------

 In order to create recommendations for users, you first need to have items to recommend.
-The item format is specified in the `Database Collections <https://informfully.readthedocs.io/en/latest/database.html>`_ (see ``newsArticles``, that serves as the item collection for the news aggregator use case in this online tutorial).
+The item format is specified in the `Database Collections <https://informfully.readthedocs.io/en/latest/database.html>`_ (see 'newsArticles ', which serves as the item collection for the news aggregator use case in this online tutorial).

 To populate this collection, we have provided a separate `Item Scraper <https://informfully.readthedocs.io/en/latest/scrapers.html>`_.
 Please read the documentation on how to deploy it.